freifunk-gluon/gluon/docs/user/site.rst

 gluon-config-mode:novpn
     Information shown on the reboot page, if the mesh VPN was not selected.

-gluon-config-mode:altitude-label
-    Label for the ``altitude`` field

-gluon-config-mode:altitude-help
-    Description for the usage of the ``altitude`` field

 gluon-config-mode:contact-help
     Description for the usage of the ``contact`` field